anrigu/ag-blog/README.md

-# ag-blog
+# Anri's Blog

-This is a blog I designed to aid rising high school freshmen learn more about the high school experience and the opportunities that are open to them at this stage of their education.
+This is a [blog](https://blog-ag.herokuapp.com/) I designed to aid rising high school freshmen learn more about the high school experience and the opportunities that are open to them at this stage of their education.
 I talk about the struggles of starting my own club, the struggle in finding the right work-life balance.
 This blog also functioned as a forum in which other, high school students could post their own experiences!
 In late 2019, the app was integrated and used by a number of classes at middle school as a guidance tool for graduating students.
 It continues to be used today.